TriplyDB/Documentation/docs/triply-client-js/index.md

 Returns the name of the account.

-The following example code prints the name of the account associated with the current Triply Token:
+The following example code prints the name of the account associated with the current API token:

 ```typescript
 console.log(